bornakpaul/bornakpaul/README.md

 💼 Mobile Application Developer at https://www.nitara.co.in/

-🏅 Frontend: Flutter | Kotlin | SwiftUi
+🏅 Mobile: Flutter | Jetpack compose | SwiftUi

+🏅 Web: NextJS | Tailwind CSS

-🏅 Backend: NodeJS | KTOR
+🏅 Backend: NodeJS | Kotlin - KTOR

 🤝 Faculty of Engineering and Technology - Jain Deemed to be University (Alumnus, batch of 2022)